Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation: Introduction

 Our approach’s core innovations are twofold.
-First, \textbf{the explicit incorporation of project-aware knowledge provides the LLM with rich, contextualized information about the codebase}, enabling generation of more accurate and meaningful tests.
+First, \textbf{the explicit incorporation of project-aware knowledge provides the LLM with rich, contextualized information about the codebase}, leading to more accurate and meaningful tests.
 Second, we introduce a \textbf{testing domain knowledge–guided separation of test design and test generation and multi-perspective test case design prompting strategy}.
 By decoupling the “what to test” from “how to test”, we make the testing intent explicit and improve the semantic clarity and maintainability of the generated test code.

 We validate our approach on several real-world open-source projects, comparing it against state-of-the-art LLM-based baselines using both automated metrics (e.g., execution pass rate, line coverage) and a human study assessing readability, maintainability, and test intent clarity.
-Our findings show that (1) our method consistently outperforms baselines across six key metrics, improving execution pass rate by 5.69\% and line coverage by 8.83\% compared to the strongest baseline, while takes shorter time and generate less test cases; (2) the modular test case transformation component, which embodies the testing-principle-guided design, has the largest individual impact, with removal causing a drop of 24.08\% in execution pass rate and 12.61\% in line coverage; and (3) human evaluators rate our generated tests significantly higher in correctness, readability, and maintainability, confirming the practical advantages of our knowledge-driven framework.
+Our findings show that (1) our method consistently outperforms baselines across six key metrics, improving execution pass rate by 5.03\% and line coverage by 11.67\% compared to the strongest baseline, while takes shorter time and generate less test cases; (2) the modular test case transformation component, which embodies the testing-principle-guided design, has the largest individual impact, with removal causing a drop of 11.45\% in execution pass rate and 13.39\% in line coverage; and (3) human evaluators rate our generated tests significantly higher in correctness, readability, and maintainability, confirming the practical advantages of our knowledge-driven framework.

 Our main contributions are:

 \begin{itemize} \item We propose a novel test generation framework that integrates project-specific knowledge with testing domain knowledge.
 By leveraging comprehensive project knowledge and applying a separation of test design and test code generation guided by testing domain knowledge, our approach produces more accurate and maintainable test cases. \item We introduce a multi-perspective prompting strategy along with testing-domain-knowledge-guided separation of test case design and test method implementation, enabling the LLM to generate semantically rich, logically structured, and purposeful tests. \item We perform extensive evaluation, including automatic metrics and human studies, demonstrating that our method consistently outperforms existing LLM-based approaches in correctness, readability, maintainability, and overall quality. \end{itemize}